 In the context of global struggles against legacies of colonialism and multi-generational injustices, what must be done to counter and transform genocidal and structural violences underpinned by racialisation and gender?
 From the possibilities of Palestinian self-determination, to changing political and cultural imaginations through memoir and journalism, and to abolitionist thinking and praxis, how can histories of domination and dispossession be remade?

-Inspired by poet Sarona Abuaker’s experiment in relationalities, this gathering is a collective effort by independent and small publishers Silver Press, Ignota, the87press, STUART, Verso, Peninsula Press, Tilted Axis Press, Divided, Prototype, Book Works and Pluto Press.
+Inspired by poet Sarona Abuaker’s experiment in relationalities, this gathering is a collective effort by independent and small publishers Silver Press, Ignota, the87press, STUART with Mosaic Rooms, Verso, Peninsula Press, Tilted Axis Press, Divided, Prototype, Book Works and Pluto Press.
 Bringing together readings, screenings and listening sessions, this gathering holds space for grieving and imagining in solidarity with Palestine and liberation struggles around the world.
-To borrow from artist Tai Shani: ‘Solidarity is beautiful in deep, meaningful ways that can banish the flat darkness of nihilism.
-Solidarity is the boundless mess of the imagination put into action – sometimes it can feel frictionless and safe, but sometimes it also demands risk.
-Though the beauty of solidarity is that a group can come together and find safety and strength collectively, to effectively hold power to account.’
+To borrow from artist Tai Shani:

 Over the course of a week and four events, ICA and Silver Press examine freedom through the lenses of collective liberation, bodily autonomy, reproductive justice and feminism.

-Join today for £20/month.
+Join today as a Member+ for £25/month.

 Elaine Mitchener.
 Photo: D. Djuric